 You made it!
-You completed years of pre-med courses, clinical work, research, volunteer work, shadowing medical practitioners in the real world and the MCAT.
+You completed years of pre-med courses, clinical work, research, volunteer work, shadowing medical practitioners in the real world, and the MCAT.
 Finally, your interview invitations are arriving in your inbox.
 Now it’s time to prepare for your medical school interviews.

 You’ve invested time, money, and years of your life into this day.
 Despite the tremendous amount you’ve accomplished to date, a voice in your mind reinforces a shadowy doubt: what if I made it all this way and fail at the medical school interview?

 Many pre-meds driven to pursue a career in caring for others have an intrinsic fear of failure, and this includes fears that we won’t perform when it matters most.
 Yet each year, thousands of applicants ace the interview process and succeed in matriculating to medical school.
 You can be one of them!

 The most successful students have a method to their success on interview day, whether that day is virtual or in-person.
 Everything you need to know to prepare for and succeed on interview day is detailed here.

 Intro to Medical School Interviews